adejumobioluwafemi/email-automation-app/README.md

 # email-automation-app
-A Streamlit application for sending personalized emails using SMTP.
+A Streamlit application for sending personalized emails to a list of email addresses using SMTP.